esteban24/bank-app/README.md

 ## Synopsis

 Simple app example using Express.JS (server-side) and React JS (client-side).
-Database models are managed by Sequelize (promise based ORM).
+Database models are managed by Sequelize (promise based ORM) and MySQL.

 ## Folder structure